Jonesdabro/Lumeo-Photo-Editor/README.md

 # Lumeo-Photo-Editor
-Upload and edit your photos in browser with Lumeo!
-Lumeo Photo Editor

 Upload and edit your photos directly in your browser with Lumeo!
 A versatile photo editor built with HTML, CSS, and JavaScript.